 Difference Between MariaDB vs MySQL

-MariaDB and MySQL are a database management system that is free and open source.
-MySQL was developed in the company MySQL AB that is in Sweden.
+MariaDB and MySQL are database management system that is free and open source.
+MySQL was developed by the company MySQL AB which is in Sweden.
 Widenius and Axmark developed it in 1994.
-It helps in providing reliable database management for all the users in the world.
-After the acquisition of MySQL by Oracle, some issues happened with the usage of the database, and hence MariaDB was developed.
+It helps provide reliable database management for all users worldwide.
+After Oracle acquired MySQL, the usage of the database faced some issues, leading to the development of MariaDB.
 Widenius developed it in 2009.
 It has compatibility and replacement capability with MySQL.
-In this article, MariaDB vs MySQL both are the DBMS that got their name from Widenius’ daughters.
+In this article, MariaDB vs MySQL is the DBMS that got its name from Widenius’ daughters.
 The source code used in both is almost the same.

 Below are the top 36 comparisons between MariaDB vs MySQL: